 To ensure consistency, reliability and validity in the selection process, eligibility criteria will be constructed.
-A tentative summary of the eligibility criteria is described below.
+45 A tentative summary of the eligibility criteria is described below.
 Still, in accordance with the iterative process, the eligibility criteria might be refined as familiarity with the field increases and can then be applied to all citations post hoc.
 44

 Using the eligibility criteria, two independent reviewers will assess the relevance of all titles and abstracts in the search results.
-The full text of the relevant papers, as well as those where relevance is unclear, will be assessed for inclusion to address any uncertainties.
-Disagreements will be resolved through discussion and, if necessary, consultation with a third reviewer.
-The selection process will be documented using the PRISMA flow chart fligure 1).
-The data programme Rayyan will be used using the option 'blind on' to ensure an independent review.
+The full text of the relevant papers, as well as those where relevance is unclear, will be assessed for inclusion44 by two reviewers.
+45 Meetings will be held regularly to address any uncertainties.
+45 Disagreements will be resolved through discussion and, if necessary, consultation with a third reviewer.
+The selection process will be documented using the PRISMA flow chart57 (figure 1).
+The data programme Rayyan will be used using the option 'blind on' to ensure an independent review.58